$0 India → Canada Express Entry Guide — Quick-Start Checklist

 Provincial Nominee Programs: The 600-Point Override

 Category-based draws are not the only route to an ITA if your CRS is below the general draw threshold.
-A provincial nomination (PNP) adds 600 points to your CRS automatically — effectively guaranteeing an ITA in the next general draw.
+A provincial nomination (PNP) adds 600 points to your CRS.
+It usually places a candidate above the draw cutoff, but federal eligibility and an ITA still apply.
 Ontario's OINP, British Columbia's BC PNP, and Alberta's AAIP each run their own streams with specific occupation targets.

 PNP processes are separate from federal Express Entry draws and have their own expression of interest systems.
 For Indian IT professionals, Ontario and BC PNP tech streams are the most actively targeted.
 Monitoring provincial draws and submitting provincial expressions of interest in parallel with your federal Express Entry profile is the most robust strategy.